 - Avoid exercise (a gentle, peaceful walk is alright)

 - Avoid sleeping on the couch

-So keeping these in mind, here are some soothing practices to begin to include at this time.
+So keeping these in mind, here are some soothing practices for you to begin your healthy sleep routine.
 As with all Ayurvedic treatment programs, consistency is essential.
-Therefore only doing this once and a while will not show you the effective and long-lasting benefits that you most likely desire.
-Of course this is a long-list with many examples, so it is not intended for you to do everything, every night.
-Rather it is best to choose what is most needed on any given evening and performing 1-3 of these recommendations as needed.
+Therefore, only doing these recommendations once and a while will not show you the effective and long-lasting benefits that you most likely desire.
+Of course, this is a long list with many suggestions, so it is not intended for you to do everything, every night.
+Rather it is best to choose what is most needed on any given evening and performing 1 to 3 of these recommendations nightly.

 - Finish a light dinner by 7pm; avoid all food after

 - Begin the wind-down phase by 8pm (or earlier)

 - Be in bed by 9 to 930pm, asleep by 10pm (or earlier)

 This is a simple, yet effective ritual that you will not want to go without!
 Taking a few minutes to massage each foot before bed is a great way to bring your energy downwards, calm your mind, and release tension from your body.
 As an added bonus, my teacher, Dr Vasant Lad, has even stated that this practice indirectly works to encourage hair growth and prevent hair loss.

 Directions: This practice is best done either directly before bed or before the recommended restorative Yoga (if applicable).
 Ideally you should use a calming herbal-infused massage oil (i.e. Vata Oil), as infused herbs are absorbed into the soles of the feet making this ritual much more effective.
 If this oil is unavailable then coconut oil is great for Pitta types, and sesame oil for Vata and Kapha types.